Field Trips to your East Bay Regional Parks

 - Collecting Is Not Permitted: All Parklands are protected.
 Collecting is not permitted.
 Help us by making your group aware of this.
 Our natural resources are limited and fragile.
 All rocks and animals must be returned to their original position.

-- Supervision: Naturalists are a special resource and can do a better job if they are not dealing with discipline issues at the same time.
+- Supervision: Naturalists and Recreation Staff are a special resource and can do a better job if they are not dealing with discipline issues at the same time.
 At least one adult leader should be present for every 15 students.

-Call the visitor center where your program is scheduled immediately if you find it necessary to cancel.
+Call the visitor center, where your program is scheduled immediately if you find it necessary to cancel.
 Rain will not cancel scheduled programs.
 We may have to alter your program, but we will be here to meet your group.
+For Outdoor Recreation Field Trips, refunds will be offered upon request up to 7 days prior to the trip, at the discretion of the Recreation Supervisor.
+In the case that programs are cancelled by the Park District due to unsafe weather conditions, your group will be rescheduled if possible or refunded the fees.

 Low cost transportation is offered to school groups and non-profit groups that qualify through the Parks Express program.
 Information may be obtained by calling Parks Express at 510-544-2205 or...